microsoft/OpenHack-FHIR/Challenge03-ExportandAnonymizeData/ReadMe.md

 * Update Parameters file
    * Navigate to health-architectures/FHIR/FHIRExportwithAnonymization folder.
    * Open the ./Assets/arm_template_parameters.json file in your perferred json editor.
-   * Replace fhirserver-url value for the Azure API for FHIR Server typically https://{name}azurehealthcareapis.com
+   * Add value for fhirserver-url.
+This is Azure API for FHIR Server URL, typically https://{name}azurehealthcareapis.com
-   * Replace fhirserver-clientid value for the Confidential Client.
+   * Add value for fhirserver-clientid.
+This is Confidential Client ID.
 You can get this from Secret in Key Vault deployed in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md).
-   * Replace fhirserver-clientSecret value for the Confidential Client.
+   * Add value for fhirserver-clientSecret.
+This is Confidential Client Secret.
 You can get this from Secret in Key Vault deployed in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md).
-   * Replace fhirauth-tenantid value for the SecondaryAD.
+   * Add value for fhirauth-tenantid.
+This is SecondaryAD Tenant ID.
 You can get this from [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md).
-   * No value is needed for IntegrationStorageAccount as a Storage Account will be created.
+   * Add value for IntegrationStorageAccount.
+This is created in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md) typically {ENVIRONMENTNAME}export.
    * Save & close the parameters file.

 * Replace Template file